multinear-demo/demo-finance-bank-support-tmp/README.md

 ### Option 1: Using `uv` (Recommended)

-[`uv`](https://github.com/astral-sh/uv) is an efficient way to run the application with minimal setup.
+[`uv`](https://github.com/astral-sh/uv) is the fastest way to run the application with minimal setup.

 ```bash
 # Setup Environment